paulsaada/Newsletter-Signup-Component/README.md

 	3. Last Name field: Required
 8. Component will not change states while invalid fields exist
 9. Form will not actually POST anywhere.
 Just console log the object that holds {email, first, last } values and toggle to ‘congratulations’ state.
-10. Create an interactive documentation guide with Storybook for:
+10. Use Storybook to create an interactive documentation guide for:
 	1. Each form state
 	2. Each reusable component
 	3. Each reusable container